LearningTypeScript/projects/README.md

 ## Setup

-First, clone the repository to your local computer, then run `npm install` to install required packages.
+Clone the repository to your computer, then run `npm install` to install packages.

 ```shell
 git clone https://github.com/LearningTypeScript/projects learning-typescript-projects